nitish7562/Docker/Nitish_Docker.md

  ### Developer Productivity:

-* With the help of `docker`, Developer can build, test, and deploy applications more quicly and reliablly, thanks to the ability to create lightweight, reproducible development enviroments.
+* With `Docker` developers can build, test, and deploy applications more quickly and reliably, thanks to the ability to create lightweight, reproducible development environments.

 ## Installation of Docker
 **Prerequisite for Installation**